Halcyon-Sky/Blacksmith-Game/README.md

 Be warned!
 It is possible to lose this game if you make poor economic decisions---or even just if you get unlucky, as the price of sold items has a bit of randomness to it.

+Currently, this game is extremely EXTREMELY broken in a large number of ways and completely unbalanced beyond any sane regard.
+However, it does show off the basic ideas and mechanics of the game well enough for now.
+I plan on rebuilding it at a later date and making an alpha build 2, which I'll release here, and that will be far less scuffed than this one.

 ## Credits: